monumental-movement/monumental-movement.github.io/en/_posts/2025-11-01-column-gundam.md

 ### 6.2 Technological innovation (distribution/streaming/live) and music monetization

 In recent years, with the shift from CDs to distribution and streaming, the distribution method for anime music has changed significantly.
-Gundam music is no exception, and has become increasingly diverse with download benefits, limited edition LPs, and advance distribution releases. ([I love Japanese anime!!][4])
+Gundam music is no exception, and has become increasingly diverse with download benefits, limited edition LPs, and advance distribution releases.
 In addition, "music as an experience" such as live shows, VR, and concerts is becoming increasingly important, and the cross-media development of music x video x live performances is the key to shaping the future of Gundam music.

 ### 6.3 The future of Gundam/music: Expected developments after 2025

 From 2023 onwards, the musical quality of Gundam works will continue to reach even higher heights through new releases such as ""The Witch of Mercury.''
 For example, orchestral recordings, overseas studio recordings, and vinyl reissues are in progress.
-After 2025, it is expected that the era of "listening to music" will shift from "listening to music" to "experiencing music" through expansion of distribution platforms, linkage with 4K/VR video, live performances + video production, etc. Figure 3 shows a prediction table of music release media and consumption models (vertical: medium/horizontal: music type) from 2025 to 2030.
+After 2025, it is expected that the era of "listening to music" will shift from "listening to music" to "experiencing music" through expansion of distribution platforms, linkage with 4K/VR video, live performances + video production, etc.

 ---